ElSalvador_hero_map

 Overview

 In 2024, Nayib Bukele won a second presidential term, having run despite a constitutional ban on presidents seeking two consecutive terms.
 Widespread corruption undermines democracy and the rule of law, while the executive has concentrated control over the legislature, judiciary, and oversight institutions.
 Authorities maintain a harsh, militarized response to public security, resulting in extrajudicial killings, mass arbitrary arrests, and other abuses.
-Members of the active civil society sector and dynamic press risk harassment and violence in connection with their coverage of organized crime, corruption, and criticism of government policy.
+Members of the active civil society sector and dynamic press risk harassment and violence in connection with their coverage of organized crime and corruption, and criticism of government policy.

-Previous Reports: 2021 | 2022 | 2023 | 2024 | 2025
+Previous Reports: 2022 | 2023 | 2024 | 2025 | 2026

-Freedom in the World 2025 Policy Recommendations
+Freedom in the World 2026 Policy Recommendations

 News and Updates